zeitspace/zeitbook-frontend/01-manifest.md

 The manifest is a JSON file that contains important information about the app.
-It contains information that will personalize your app and define how it works based on the execution device.
-It is usefull to show your app correctly on a mobile device or to add it to the homescreen.
+It contains information that will personalize your app and define how it works based on the target device.
+It is useful to show your app correctly on a mobile device or to add it to the home screen.

-It will contains important information about:
+It will contain important information about:

 - App name
 - Background color, theme color, icons, etc.